qwystal/Amiga-3000/src/68030/src/checklist.md

-Finished: (double checked? cycles? condition codes? mnemonic is different than the shortened version of the PRM?)
+Finished: (double checked? cycles? condition codes? mnemonic is different than the shortened version of the PRM? privilege level?)

 To-Do:
     ASL, ASR